Khalidansari/Khalidansari.github.io/documentation/others/adhoc.md

 It is still brute force but in a intelligent way you are trying to reduce it from exponential to polynomial.

+It needs two conditions - optimal substructure and overlapping subproblems.

+Optimal substructure - Let us take shortest path in a graph as a problem.
+If a > b has the shortest path p then any node 'n' on the path will have this property - shortest path from a > n is part of path p.

+overlapping subproblem - This can be taken care of by memoization.
+If overlap is not there then it is more like divide and conquer.

 ## Topological sort (Subproblem dependency DAG (Directed Acyclic Graph) )

 Figuring out order of subproblem dependency.
 E.g. in fibonacci we know that to calculate F(n) calculate f(n-1) and f(n-2) first.
 So it is a simple order but it might not be always the case.